Data-Inspired Security: DataSunrise Enhances Audited Data Protection

 Masking for Data-Inspired Security

-In the previous chapter, we set up an audit rule and observed how a tag was assigned to an event when it matched our custom MyEmail Information Type.
+In the previous chapter, we set up an audit rule and observed how a tag was assigned to an event when it matched our custom DI_Email Information Type.
 However, tagged data has far more valuable applications beyond simple audit reports.

 Now, let’s explore another use of event tagging.
-When the MyEmail Information Type is detected by the proxy, you can configure various rules to use this as input.
+When the DI_Email Information Type is detected by the proxy, you can configure various rules to use this as input.
 Audit, Security, and Masking rules can all be triggered or filtered using these additional tags.
 In this section, we’ll explain how DataSunrise masks labeled data on the fly, returning masked emails to the database client.

 To achieve this, you simply need to create a Dynamic Masking Rule with a Data Filter in the Masking Settings.
 Let’s walk through the details.

 Create the rule as you normally would on the Masking > Dynamic Masking Rules page.
 Select the database instance where you set up Event Tagging — [email protected] in this case.
+Enable the ‘Log Event In Storage’ checkbox.

 In the Masking Settings shown below, we’ve set the Masking Settings By dropdown selector to Data Filter.
 This allows us to use Information Types for masking.

-Notice that the Objects to mask selector is left empty.
-This means that all objects queried from the masked instance are checked for a match with MyEmailAttribute.
-If they match, DataSunrise masks them.
 The illustration below shows the result.
 We queried the data through the proxy using the DBeaver database client application.
 DataSunrise automatically detected and masked the emails in the response based on the Information Type found in the query results:

 Data-Inspired Security for Audit and Security Rules